iYinka/SimpleJava/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> In Project4 another tool for deployment will be introduced.
+> In Project4, further procedures are implemented.
 <!-- > Describe 1 - 3 features you will add to the project. -->

 - [ ] **Ansible**